YnaPqt/deploiement-getaround/README.md

 Analysis: Jupyter Notebook for data analysis.

 Dashboard: Web interface developed with Streamlit for interactive exploration of results.

-MLOps: Use of MLflow to track experiments and manage the model lifecycle.

 API: Built with FastAPI for production inference.